 Innovation January 21, 2021

 The last mile looks a lot different in Anaheim than it does in Anchorage.
-But people around the world have increasingly come to rely on eCommerce retailers and free super-fast shipping to stock up on every product under the sun — particularly in an age of pandemics and social distancing.
+People around the world have increasingly come to rely on eCommerce retailers and free super-fast shipping to stock up on every product under the sun — particularly in an age of pandemics and social distancing.
 Anaheim’s logistics might be a lot easier to manage than Anchorage’s, but customers in both locations nonetheless expect vast product options and fast delivery.

 Maintaining high standards of shipping speed and quality across nearly 4 million square miles in the United States (not to mention the millions and millions of square miles everywhere else) requires more than manpower and vehicular fortitude.
 Modern logistics requires modern technology.
-There are many competing hardware and software solutions to today’s last-mile bottlenecks, but some technologies simply matter more than others to the future of last-mile logistics.
+There are many competing hardware and software solutions in today’s last-mile bottlenecks, but some technologies simply matter more than others to the future of last-mile logistics.

 Let’s take a look at 5 of the most essential next-gen last-mile technologies on the market today…

 If you’ve ordered from Instacart, Uber Eats, Postmates, or any number of other store-to-door delivery services, you’ve probably engaged with on-demand delivery platforms.

 These new, semi-decentralized delivery operations rely on large pools of contract-based or trip-based delivery drivers to get your products from the nearest warehouse or retail store to your front door.
 By tapping into much larger talent pools, typically working flexible hours and utilizing their own vehicles, on-demand crowdsourced delivery platforms can drastically reduce their overhead while improving responsiveness in the last mile.